mjordan/islandora_workbench/README.md

 * those that do not, which are all in `tests/unit_tests.py` and can be run with `python3 tests/unit_tests.py`
 * if you want to run the tests within a specific class in one of these files, include the class name like this: `python3 tests/unit_tests.py TestCompareStings`

-Note that some tests that interact with are not idempotent.
-For example, if a test creates taxonomy terms, those terms are not deleted from Islandora by the test's `tearDown()` function.

 ## License

 The Unlicense.